The Lizard National Nature Reserve

 This extension is the largest NNR declaration in the south west in over 20 years.

 Much of the NNR is open to the public, and the South West Coast Path encircles the peninsula.
-The Lizard NNR partners are developing plans to celebrate the extension of the NNR with events throughout the coming summer.
-For further information on the Lizard NNR, please visit click here or to find out about our events see below.
+For further information on the Lizard NNR, please visit click here.